About The Shapes of Stories

 Our Designs

 We transform stories into minimalist designs.
-Each piece captures the character's emotional journey built from key pieces of the narrative.
+Each piece captures a character's journey built from key moments in the narrative.

 B E G I